 Tesla’s ashes were transported from the United States to Belgrade in 1957.
 The ashes are displayed in the museum, in a gold-plated sphere, on a marble pedestal.
 There are other museums in the world dedicated to him, but the urn with his ashes makes the Belgrade museum the only legitimate Nikola Tesla museum.

 So, how to visit the museum?
 It’s a very popular museum, with more than 135000 yearly visitors.
 You can enter at 10am, 11am, noon, 1pm, 2pm and so on.
 Additionally, tours are either in Serbian or in English.
 It is important that you choose a tour in a language that you understand.
 Thus, you will be able to follow the explanations and especially the experiments.

 You can see below that tours marked in blue were in English and in orange in Serbian.
-I attended the tour in Serbian.
-The entrance was 500 dinars, which is just more than 4 euros.
+I attended a tour in Serbian.
+The entrance was 500 dinars, which is just over 4 euros.
 The museum only accepts cash.

 Nikola Tesla’s Archive consists of the unique collection of manuscripts, photographs, scientific and patent documentation, which is indispensable in studying the history of electrification of our world.

 In his honour, the magnetic induction unit (tesla) of the SI system is named after him.

 The collection documents the most important era in the history of development of the modern world, which thanks to the Tesla system, made the easy energy production and distribution possible.